ajpalkovic/yapl/README.md

 Ruby does not have the notion of first-class functions, so it does not run into these types of ambiguities.
-JavaScript and Yapl however support first-class functions, so there is an inherent ambiguity when the return value of a function is another function, as would be the case with the above example.
+JavaScript and Yapl however support first-class functions, so there is an inherent ambiguity when the return value of a function is another function, as is case with the above example.
 I will have to assess whether or not the utility of paren-less function calls outweighs the awkward ambiguities.